-Transmission planning in Nevada currently occurs in a vertically integrated utility environment in which one organization forecasts load requirements and plans the generation and transmission to meet that requirement.
+Transmission planning in Nevada currently occurs in a vertically integrated utility environment in which one organization forecasts load requirements; and plans the generation and transmission to meet that requirement.
 Once approved by the regulatory body, the utility proceeds with development efforts.
-As pointed out by Pat Woods in his presentation on May 10, 2017, one of the critical components to ensure success of competitive wholesale markets (and by extension ultimately retail markets) is that the region covered by the market must have "robust" transmission infrastructure.
+As pointed out by Pat Woods in his presentation on May 10, 2017; one of the critical components to ensure success of competitive wholesale markets (and by extension ultimately retail markets) is that the region covered by the market must have "robust" transmission infrastructure.

 The current process used in Nevada to plan generation and transmission resources is the Integrated Resource Planning (IRP) process.
 This process is required under both state statutory and administrative code provisions.
-Under the IRP process, NV Energy files an energy supply plan annually and an IRR every three years with the Nevada Public Utility Commission.
-Much of this process may no longer be applicable to NV Energy in a retail choice environment as they would not serve this function.
+Under the IRP process, NV Energy files with the Nevada Public Utility Commission its IRP every three years and an energy supply plan annually.
+Much of this process may no longer be applicable to NV Energy in a retail choice environment.
 Using the IRP process, NV Energy historically has built the least-cost transmission option to meet local needs.
-In a competitive environment transmission must be planned proactively as "highways" to benefit the region covered by the organized wholesale market.
+In an Energy Choice environment transmission must be planned proactively as "highways" to benefit the region covered by the organized wholesale market.
 This broader approach to transmission planning allows loads to be served and renewable generation options to be developed.

-Should ECI be approved, responsibility for planning transmission to support local needs and to eliminate mustrun generation units may still fall to the utility.
+Should ECI be approved, responsibility for planning transmission to support local needs and to eliminate must run generation units may still fall to the utility.
 Furthermore, under a restructured market system, responsibility for planning transmission to support increases in Nevada import and export capabilities may need to be assigned the regional transmission operator and the organized wholesale market.
 Additionally, implementing ECI may require that the responsibility to plan transmission to support development of localized wind, solar and geothermal resources be delegated to an existing or new state agency.

-In a vertically-integrated utility model transmission study costs under the existing integrated resource planning process are borne by electric utility rate payers.
-Therefore, transmission study cost responsibility pursuant to ECI will need to be addressed.
-Currently, transmission development is funded by the regulated utility's investors who earn a rate of return on that investment once a project is approved by the PUCN.
+In a vertically integrated utility model transmission study costs under the existing integrated resource planning process are borne by electric utility rate payers.
+Transmission study cost responsibility pursuant to ECI will need to be addressed.

+Currently, transmission development is funded by the regulated utility's investors who earn a rate of return on that investment once a project is approved by the Public Utility Commission of Nevada.
 Transmission development in a restructured market may occur in a variety of formats including transmission companies, existing utilities, and state funded projects.

-One concept used by SPP to allocate the cost of its high voltage lines is identified as the "highway/byway" methodology.
+One concept used by SPP for high voltage lines is identified as their "highway/byway" methodology.
 Under this concept cost responsibility is allocated based on voltage as follows: